 It must be noted that during the treatment process it will be required for patients to get undressed down to the level of underwear.
 Should you not be comfortable with this then it's perfectly acceptable to change into shorts and a t-shirt/strap top.

-Gaynor currently divides her time between Broad Oaks, her own osteopathy practice and her Pilates/fitness classes.
+Gaynor currently divides her time between Broad Oaks and her Pilates/fitness classes.